minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 4. **Code Quality & Review:**

-- After every file edit, review for:
+- Before finishing any file edit, review for:
   - Redundant/duplicate code or sections
   - All `#include` directives grouped at the very top of the file, before any namespace or code
   - All required `#include` directives for any types, functions, or macros used in the file are present (no missing includes)